troglobit/myLinux/README.md

 Building
 --------

-To try it out, simply clone this repository, install the dependencies listed in the Requirements section, then type:
+To try it out, clone this repository, install the dependencies listed in the Requirements section, including the toolchain for your preferred target(s).
+There is no default arch set, so if you want to build for an ARM 64-bit system:

+    export PATH=/usr/local/aarch64-unknown-linux-gnu-7.3.0-1/bin:$PATH
+    ARCH=arm64 make defconfig
     make -j5

-Or modify the configuration using the well known menuconfig interface
+Or modify the configuration, using the well known menuconfig interface:

     make menuconfig
     make -j5